Alexis-Bll/Alexis-Bll/README.md

 **Cisco Certified Network Associate (CCNA)**

-Additional professional development includes Fortinet network-security training and 3CX certification.

 ---

 ## Current Role

-In my role as a Junior Network Engineer, I support and troubleshoot live customer environments involving:
+In my role as a Junior Network and IT Engineer, I support and troubleshoot live customer environments involving:

 - LAN, WAN, VLAN, and wireless connectivity
 - Cisco Meraki MX, MS, and MR infrastructure